ChrisLouie10/CovidDataVisualization/README.md

   - Only contains relevant data
   - Organized to be easy to update and retrieve data.
   - Most important is updating and retrieving is as quick as possible
+  - create a function that checks the date, then updates/adds that date and its data

 Highlight state on graph showing in the new window